talent-connect/connect/README.md

 1. All our data models, or entities, start in the `libs/common-types/src/lib` folder as `TypeScript` classes
 2. `NestJS` analyzes all classes with the decorator `@ObjectType()`
-3. `NestJS` generates a `GraphQ`L schema, containing all our entities in the shape of object types
+3. `NestJS` generates a `GraphQL` schema, containing all our entities in the shape of object types
 4. The command `yarn graphql:codegen` uses the `graphql-codegen` tool to read the schema.
 It then generates Typescript types (see `libs/data-access/src/lib/types/types.ts`).
 It also scans all `.graphql` files for queries and mutations, and creates `react-query` queries and mutations stored in `.generated.ts` files right next to the `.graphql` file.

 ## What responsibilities are still carried by Loopback?